Iretha/design-patterns/src/com/smdev/creational/factory_method/README.md

 # The Factory Method Design Pattern

 The Factory Method Design Pattern is designed to create objects without specifying their concrete classes.
-It let subclasses to decide which concrete class to instantiate.
+Subclasses should decide which concrete class to instantiate.
 {: .fs-6 .fw-300 }

 ---